jizhang-nz/GeP/README.md

 # Genome Profiler (GeP)
-Genome Profiler (GeP) is a program to perform whole-genome multilocus sequence typing (wgMLST) analysis for bacterial isolates.
+Genome Profiler (GeP) is a program to perform whole-genome multilocus sequence typing (wgMLST) analysis for bacterial isolates using gene-by-gene allele-calling strategy.

 Please note that this program is designed to run in Unix-like operating systems such as Mac OS X or Linux.